RealRobotics/rpi-kb/README.md

 Raspberry Pi provides a nice tool to download and create an SD card image for the operating system (OS) along with great instructions, so use them!
 [See here for details.](https://www.raspberrypi.com/software/)

+For robotics use, the preferred OS is Ubuntu 20.04 or 22.04, 64 bit.
+Both are available on the Raspberry Pi imager.

+For general purpose use, the Raspberry Pi OS with desktop (32 bit) is best.
+This release has all the recommended software and has the best online support.

 The micro SD card should be as fast as possible and 16GB or larger.
 My personal preference is the 32GB SanDisk Extreme micro SD cards.
 You can get them from [Amazon](https://www.amazon.co.uk/SanDisk-Extreme-microSDHC-Adapter-Performance/dp/B06XWMQ81P/ref=asc_df_B06XWMQ81P/) or Science Warehouse.

 ## Eduroam